 Graniittitalo, Office building in Katajanokka, Helsinki, Finland

-The building was completed in 1962 according to designs by renowned Finnish architect Alvar Aalto.
-It originally served as the headquarters for a major forest products and paper company.
+The building was completed in 1962 and originally served as the headquarters of a major forest and paper company.
+It was one of the last large city-center projects that Alvar Aalto carried out in Helsinki.

 The community of curious travelers